Completed Actions

 The Corps receives thousands of requests each year to perform JDs.
 Due to limited staff and resources, response time can be several months or longer.
 To expedite the JD process, we encourage applicants (commercial or private) to use a consultant to conduct wetland delineations whenever possible, especially for project areas greater than 5 acres.
 The consultant will delineate the extent of wetlands and other waters of the United States within the project area.
 The consultant should then submit the delineation report to the Corps for concurrence.
 Once a JD is completed for the project area, a determination of permit requirements can be made at that time.

-To request a Jurisdictional Determination prior to submitting a permit application, please include a letter which addresses the information needed to complete an Approved Jurisdictional Determination.
+To request a Jurisdictional Determination prior to submitting a permit application, please complete the ENG 6247 Form.
 In most cases, a Preliminary Jurisdictional Determination is the most efficient type of JD for a given site.
 Preliminary JDs are non-binding and advisory in nature and cannot be appealed, while an Approved JD is appealable.

 NEWS ANNOUNCEMENTS